a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Close all windows.
 Special > Disk Copy.
 Quit back to DeskTop.
 Verify that no windows are restored.

 * Repeat the following cases for File > New Folder, File > Rename, and File > Duplicate:
   * Launch DeskTop.
-Open a window (if needed) select a file.
+Open a window and (if needed) select a file.
 Run the command.
 Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
 Click OK.
 Verify that the full name is used.

 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Verify that volume icons are positioned without gaps (down from the top-right, then across the bottom right to left).
 Eject one of the middle volumes.
 Verify icon disappears.
 Insert a new volume.
 Verify icon takes up the vacated spot.
 Repeat test, ejecting multiple volumes verify that positions are filled in order (down from the top-right, etc).